KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 Press CTRL+C to exit testdisk and return to the Terminal window prompt.

 There are some commercial drive recovery utilities and services which may be able to restore data after reformatting.
-Therefore, formatting is not considered a secure sanitization or data destruction technique.
+Therefore, formatting is not considered a secure sanitisation or data destruction technique.
 But, for low classification, sensitivity, or value data, it may be sufficient.

 Leave the Terminal window open.

-## 5. Full Disk Sanitization
+## 5. Full Disk Sanitisation

-Drive sanitization is the forceful overwriting of the entire drive with alternate data as a means to destroy data and prevent data remnant recovery.
+Drive sanitisation is the forceful overwriting of the entire drive with alternate data as a means to destroy data and prevent data remnant recovery.
 In this exercise, you will use dd (i.e., disk duplicator) to destroy all data on a storage device through overwriting.